MushroomFleet/StableAudio25-UI/README.md

 - **Duration Validation**: Audio files must be at least 6 seconds and no longer than 190 seconds.
 - **Playback Issues**: If A2A files won't play, ensure both frontend and backend servers are running.
 - **Transformation Quality**: Adjust the strength parameter - lower values preserve more original characteristics.

+### Audio Inpainting Specific Issues
+- **Time Range Validation**: Ensure start time is less than end time and both are within the audio file duration.
+- **Mask Parameters**: Start and end times must be between 0 and 190 seconds.
+- **Seed Values**: Seed must be between 0 and 4294967294 (0 for random generation).
+- **Steps Parameter**: Sampling steps must be between 4 and 8 (higher values improve quality but increase processing time).
+- **File Requirements**: Same as A2A - MP3/WAV format, 6-190 seconds duration, max 50MB.
+- **Processing Time**: Inpainting may take longer than other generation types due to advanced processing.

 ## Development Scripts